FIU-SCIS-Senior-Projects/LegalWise-Ver-3.0/README.md

-# LegalWise2
+#LegalWise Ver 3.0

-There are 5 folders for LegalWise2.0, and the directory structure is as follows:
+There are 5 folders for LegalWise3.0, and the directory structure is as follows:

 1. Code - all the code for this project.